Access to our research and information services and the Library building. We also have information about website accessibility.

 Lifts and phones

-Our lifts have control panels that are at a convenient height for people in wheelchairs.
+Our lifts have control panels that are at a convenient height for people using wheelchairs.
 On the Lower Ground Floor (LG1), opposite the lift lobby, we have a public telephone that accepts coins and phone cards.

 Visual and hearing aids